 Additionally, AstraZeneca was accused of misleading patients and doctors by emphasizing research that favored Seroquel.
 At the same time, the company failed to adequately warn the public of the increased risk of developing diabetes while using Seroquel.
 As a result of these allegations of deception, AstraZeneca faced more than 25,000 civil suits from injured Seroquel patients who claim that they were not properly warned of the risks.

-In 2018, the Texas Attorney General announced a settlement with AstraZeneca to resolve “false and misleading marketing schemes” over marketing of Crestor and Seroquel.
-The settlement was based on a whistleblower lawsuit which had been filed by four former AstraZeneca employees in Texas and Delaware.
+In 2018, the Texas Attorney General announced a settlement with AstraZeneca to resolve “false and misleading marketing schemes” over the marketing of Crestor and Seroquel.
+The settlement was based on a whistleblower lawsuit that had been filed by four former AstraZeneca employees in Texas and Delaware.